 Chinese doughnuts go well with pandan mustard which is also homemade, or if you want, condensed milk does the job too.
 If you are worried about these being too oily and don't want to take in too much deep fried food, this place also offers healthier choices with less oily 'grilled doughnuts'.
 You don't need to fret about the oil that's being used because they do change it every day, and the same goes with the dough that is used for the doughnuts.

 The shop only makes around 15 kg of doughnuts per day, which is why even though it is said to be open until midnight, these Chinese doughnuts usually run out long before.

 90 years ago a serving of this rice soup would have cost you about THB 2 (around half a cent), but today it is priced at THB 400 per dish - but it's worth it.
 Siang Ki offers sea bass, snapper, and oyster rice soup cooked in charcoal just the way it was done 90 years ago.

-You will be blown away by the quality of the fish and soup, that doesn't have any kind of fishy smell to it.
-All seafood ingredients come from the seaside province of Rayong and are delivered to Siang Ki everyday.
+You will be blown away by the quality of the fish and soup, which doesn't have any kind of fishy smell to it.
+All seafood ingredients come from the seaside province of Rayong and are delivered to Siang Ki every day.
 They also have their own homemade salted soy bean sauce mixed with lemon and garlic to go with the rice soup of your choice.

 Curry Rice Stand Jek Pui